ngageoint/mapcache-electron/BUILD.md

 `yarn electron:build-mac`
 2. Navigate to build folder
 `cd dist_electron`
+3. Store your credentials in your keychain
+`xcrun notarytool store-credentials —username [username] —team-id [teamID] —password [password]`
-3. Ensure you have the Developer ID Application cert loaded into your keychain
+4. Ensure you have the Developer ID Application cert loaded into your keychain.
+This is the NGA's Developer ID Application cert.
+Get it from a team member because you need the associated private key with it.
+In the keychain they will find the cert and notice that it has the private key listed below it.
+They'll need to export both as a p12 for you to import.
-4. Submit .dmg and .pkg for notarization
+5. Submit .dmg and .pkg for notarization
-`xcrun altool --notarize-app -f MapCache-{version}.dmg --primary-bundle-id mil.nga.mapcache -u [apple developer id] --asc-provider [team id]`
-`xcrun altool --notarize-app -f MapCache-{version}.pkg --primary-bundle-id mil.nga.mapcache -u [apple developer id] --asc-provider [team id]`
+`xcrun notarytool submit MapCache.1.6.0.dmg --keychain-profile "[you're stored credentials name]" --wait`
-5. Check status of notarization (using requestUUID in previous command's response) `xcrun altool --notarization-info [requestUUID] -u [apple developer id]`
+6. Check status of notarization (using requestUUID in previous command's response) `xcrun notarytool info [requestUUID] -u [apple developer id]`
-6. Staple .dmg and .pkg once notarization completed (be on the lookout for an email) `xcrun stapler staple “MapCache-{version}.dmg”`
-`xcrun stapler staple “MapCache-{version}.pkg”`

 # Vuex store migration
 Prior to release, any modifications that need to be made to the vuex store to support new features/bug fixes should perform the following steps.